 Every Business Should Have a Mobile-Friendly Website, and Some More Than Others

 If your company’s website is not built to deliver a great mobile experience, then you’re bound to lose out on over half of your online customers.
 As the numbers continue to show, mobile search is where things are heading.
 This means that harnessing mobile traffic should be important for everyone.
-But for brick and mortar businesses like restaurants and retailers, mobile search is especially important.
+But for brick-and-mortar businesses like restaurants and retailers, mobile search is especially important.

-A keyword searched on mobile will show different results when searched on desktop 79% of the time.
+A keyword search on mobile will show different results when searched on desktop 79% of the time.
 This is largely due to what Google has learned about mobile searchers and it trying to predict what they’re looking for.
 Mobile searches are typically made when people are out of the house, so location plays a huge factor.

-This should make mobile SEO a top priority for location based businesses.
+This should make mobile SEO a top priority for location-based businesses.
 Making it easy for on-the-go searchers to find your website and location will greatly increase the chances of getting them in the store.
 Having a mobile responsive website and employing mobile SEO strategies is the best way to do this.